What to write in a baby shower thank you card

 Your sweet little bundle of joy has already received bundles, boxes and bags of gifts…along with a whole lot of love.
-Now it’s time to write baby shower thank yous to all those thoughtful people who have filled your heart—and nursery.
+Now it’s time to write baby shower thank you messages to all those thoughtful people who have filled your heart — and nursery.
 With everything you have going on right now, this might not sound like the easiest task, but it’s actually a great excuse to take some well-deserved down time.
 And it won’t even require too much brainpower, because I’m here to help.
-Consider me your own personal thank you note nanny.
+Consider me your own personal baby shower thank you note nanny.

 Acknowledge their attendance…or effort.

 Since this is a Baby Shower thank you card, there are more than one thank yous to be said: one thank you for attending the shower (or thinking of you if she couldn’t come) and another thanks for the gift.
 It doesn’t matter which you lead with, but it’s always nice to acknowledge the time they took along with the gift they gave.

 - Thank you for coming to my baby shower.
 It meant so much to see you there.